Skip to content

 Why Magnetics Design Is Still Hard

-Power electronics simulation has come a long way.
-You can model a full switching converter in SPICE, run Monte Carlo on your control loop, and predict radiated emissions before the board is spun.
-But magnetics design remains stubbornly manual.
-The standard workflow is: estimate required volt-seconds, pick a core from the catalog based on power-handling rules of thumb, calculate turns, check that the winding fits in the window, verify peak flux density stays below saturation, and hope the thermal rise is acceptable.
+Power electronics simulation has gotten really good.
+You can throw a full switching converter into SPICE, run Monte Carlo on your control loop, even predict radiated emissions before you've spun the board.
+But magnetics?
+Still stubbornly manual.
+The workflow hasn't changed much in decades: estimate your required volt-seconds, flip through a vendor catalog and pick a core based on power-handling rules of thumb, calculate turns, check that the winding actually fits in the window, verify peak flux density stays below saturation, and cross your fingers that the thermal rise is acceptable.

-The problem is that "pick a core from the catalog" is not a deterministic step.
-TDK, Ferroxcube, Magnetics Inc., and Micrometals collectively offer dozens of ferrite materials and hundreds of core shapes — EE, ETD, PQ, RM, toroids.
+Here's the problem — "pick a core from the catalog" isn't really a deterministic step.
+TDK, Ferroxcube, Magnetics Inc., and Micrometals collectively offer dozens of ferrite materials and hundreds of core shapes.
+EE, ETD, PQ, RM, toroids — each one with different trade-offs.
 Each material has its own Steinmetz coefficients, saturation flux density, and thermal resistance.
-ETD cores favor high-volume winding; PQ cores favor low-profile assemblies.
-N87 and N97 ferrites from TDK have different core loss profiles at 100 kHz versus 500 kHz.
-Powdered iron toroids tolerate higher saturation flux but pay a penalty in high-frequency core loss.
+ETD cores give you high-volume winding space; PQ cores are better for low-profile assemblies.
+N87 and N97 ferrites from TDK have completely different core loss profiles at 100 kHz versus 500 kHz.
+Powdered iron toroids can handle higher saturation flux but you pay for it in high-frequency core loss.

-On top of that, there is no single best design.
+And here's what makes it worse: there's no single "best" design.
 A design optimized for minimum loss uses a large core with low flux density and fat wire.
 A design optimized for minimum size pushes flux density toward saturation and packs the winding window tight.
-These objectives conflict, and the right trade-off depends on your thermal budget, board footprint constraint, and efficiency target.
+These objectives directly conflict with each other.
+The right trade-off depends entirely on your thermal budget, board footprint constraint, and efficiency target.
+Most engineers just pick something that looks reasonable and move on — but you're leaving performance on the table.

-The Magnetics Optimizer addresses this directly.
-It treats core selection and winding geometry as a multi-objective optimization problem, solved with NSGA-II across all 113 cores in the database simultaneously, returning the Pareto front: every design for which no improvement in efficiency is achievable without increasing volume.
+The Magnetics Optimizer addresses this head-on.
+It treats core selection and winding geometry as a multi-objective optimization problem, solved with NSGA-II across all 113 cores in the database simultaneously.
+What you get back is the Pareto front: every design for which no improvement in efficiency is achievable without increasing volume.
+You're not guessing anymore — you're choosing from the mathematically optimal set.

 The Design Problem: 48V Flyback, 36W, 100 kHz

-The worked example throughout this post is a primary-side regulated flyback transformer: 48V input (nominal), 12V output at 3A (36W), 100 kHz switching frequency, 45% duty cycle.
-The parameters entered into the tool:
+The worked example we'll use throughout this post is a primary-side regulated flyback transformer.
+Specs are: 48V input (nominal), 12V output at 3A (36W total), 100 kHz switching frequency, 45% duty cycle.
+Pretty typical for a small isolated DC-DC converter.
+Here are the parameters entered into the tool:

 ParameterValue